awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 ![\[Single VPC scenario\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/con-VPC-sec-grp.png)

-Because your DB instance needs to be available only to your web server, and not to the public internet, you create a VPC with both public and private subnets\.
+Your DB instance needs to be available only to your web server, and not to the public internet\.
+Thus, you create a VPC with both public and private subnets\.
 The web server is hosted in the public subnet, so that it can reach the public internet\.
 The DB instance is hosted in a private subnet\.
 The web server can connect to the DB instance because it is hosted within the same VPC\.
 But the DB instance isn't available to the public internet, providing greater security\.

 This tutorial configures an additional public and private subnet in a separate Availability Zone\.
 These subnets aren't used by the tutorial\.
 An RDS DB subnet group requires a subnet in at least two Availability Zones\.
 The additional subnet makes it easier to switch to a Multi\-AZ DB instance deployment in the future\.